 One Sunday afternoon I decided to try baking a gluten free quiche filled with parmesan, pancetta, red onion and courgette and what a tasty combination it turned out to be.
 For the pastry I used a Naomi Devlin recipe, as her gluten free shortcrust always works brilliantly for me, then details of the filling method are listed below.

-- 1 quantity of gluten free shortcrust pastry (I recommend the River Cottage Gluten Free recipe by Naomi Devlin, it makes EXCELLENT pastry)
+- 1 quantity (approx 400g) of gluten free shortcrust pastry (shop bought or if making at home I recommend the River Cottage Gluten Free recipe by Naomi Devlin, it makes EXCELLENT pastry)

 - 250ml semi-skimmed milk